- Reseeding: Teams may be reseeded as a result of competitive balance requirements throughout the season as warranted at Urban Rec’s sole discretion.

 For coed 4’s:

-- Teams must have 2 players of each gender on the court.
+- A full starting lineup is 2 players of each gender on the court (4 players total)

 For coed 6’s:

 – a full starting lineup is 6 players with at least 2 of each gender on the court